-Chapter 8: Upgrading from ElectricFlow 5.x to ElectricFlow 6.x for a Clustered Environment
+Chapter 8: Upgrading from ElectricFlow 5.x or 6.x to the Latest Version in a Clustered Environment

-This chapter describes how to upgrade the software from ElectricFlow 5.x to ElectricFlow 6.x and upgrade cluster configurations at the same time.
-The procedure is the same as when you upgrade from ElectricFlow 5.x to ElectricFlow 6.x except that you need to perform additional tasks to upgrade the cluster.
+This chapter describes how to upgrade the software from ElectricFlow 5.x or 6.x to latest ElectricFlow version and upgrade cluster configurations at the same time.
+The procedure is the same as when you upgrade from ElectricFlow 5.x or 6.x to the latest version except that you need to perform additional tasks to upgrade the cluster.